Tips for cutting, storing and heating

 A cubic meter of wood is exactly the amount of ready-cut firewood, which can be stacked exactly one meter high on an area of 1 x 1 meter.
 Through the stacking is relatively little cavity between the logs.

-Solid cubic meter (scm)
+Solid cubic metre (scm)

 A solid cubic meter is a theoretical cube made of solid wood with an edge length of exactly one meter.
 To determine a cubic meter, the log is measured and the volume is calculated.
 Accordingly, there are no cavities existing be the solid cubic metre.